Detection Model

 Training Process

-While the model training happens offline, understanding the process helps you appreciate how the detection works:
+While the model training happens offline, understanding the process helps you appreciate how the detection works:- Data Collection: Hundreds of thousands of labeled browser sessions from both humans and AI agents

 - Feature Engineering: Identifying the most discriminative features for detection